Conradyen/Multi-thread-Sorting/README.md

 ```
 Input can be any integer.
 It will generate a file contain a list of integer with length 2 to the power of input.

+## Reference

+[1] Little book of semaphores, By Allen B. Downey, version 2.1.1